XpiritBV/ContainerWorkshop-Docs/Lab8-Security.md

 csi-secrets-store-provider-azure-1612818292-secrets-store-ff5kz   3/3     Running   0          9s
 ```

-If the Status equals 'Running', we are good to go to the next step.
+If the Status equals `Running`, we are good to go to the next step.

 ---